 It is beautifully blue with brutally ragged edges and when you are next to it, the ice seems slightly ethereal and unreal.
 Every 4-5 years it ruptures due to the build-up of pressure on the ice from the water that is effectively ‘dammed’ by the presence of the glacier.

 The PM glacier is an anomaly in many ways as it is one of two South American glaciers that is actually growing along with Pio Xl in Chile.
-A scientific hypothesis for this phenomenon in a time of climate change is that the equilibrium line of the glacier is roughly on a par with the snow line, so the ice below is melting and the ice below is gaining due to snow.
+A scientific hypothesis for this phenomenon in a time of climate change is that the equilibrium line of the glacier is roughly on a par with the snow line, so the ice below is melting and the ice above is gaining due to snow.

 Another potential reason is that as the lake is shallower than many other glacial lakes, there is less of the ice in the water to lose and its height means that it is able to gain more from snow.
 The conclusion put forward for the growth of the Pio Xl is a possible glacial surge but there really is no answer from scientists as yet.